sepro/LSTrAP/README.md

 ## Quality report

 After running LSTrAP a log file (*lstrap.log*) is written, in which samples which failed a quality measure are reported.
-Note that no samples are excluded from the final network.
+Note that __no samples are excluded from the final network__.
 In case certain samples need to be excluded from the final network remove the htseq file for the sample you which to exclude and re-run the pipeline skipping all steps prior to building the network.